tnt0216/Interview/Masters-Code/README.md

 2) Change the file paths for saving the graphs to the desktop.

-QUICK TIP: Use cntr f "save plot" to find the instances to change in the functions file.
+QUICK TIP: Use cntr+f and type "save plot" to find the instances to change in the functions file.